prabhatKumar65/HTML-for-beginner-/README.md

 HTML tags and elements (like headings, paragraphs, and list)

-Link, images, and basic styling
+Link, images, and basic styling.

 📝Forms and user input elements

 💻Tables and organizing content

-Technologies I'm Using
+Technologies I am Using
 HTML: The foundation of web pages

 Text Editor: Visual Studio Code